briandgomez/Study/Security+/Security Operations.md

     - Always have backups

 - Servers
-    - Keep updated (i.e. system updates, service packs, security patches)
+    - Keep servers updated (i.e. system updates, service packs, security patches)
-    - Follow good practices like complex passwords and limit the number of account a user has
+    - Follow good practices like complex passwords
+    - Limit access to account using least privilege and disable unused account
     - Limit network access
     - Monitor and secure using anti-virus/anti-malware

 - ICS/SCADA
-    - Requires extensive segmentation (limited access to them)
+    - Are isolated from the rest of the system

 - Embedded systems
     - Perform security patches